Puma AIM ISA IHT

 - Fully invested in AIM shares, with only a small cash position (approximately 2-5%)

-- Average position size is 2%-6%, with generally no position greater that 10% of the portfolio
+- Average position size is 2%-6%, with generally no position greater than 10% of the portfolio

 - Low portfolio turnover